benzaremean/wetransfer-test-task/README.md

 > And recipient with email "youruseremail@example.com"

+4. Install node version `12.18.3` or higher
-4. Run the following command
+5. Run the following command from project root

 ```shell
 npm test